TUDelft-MUDE/teacher/book/book.md

 ```
 ````

 For every chapter, a note on attribution is added to make clear who are the authors.
-Therefore, use the following syntax (see example to the left):
+Therefore, use the following syntax (see example on the right sidebar):
 `````md
 ````{margin}
 ```{attributiongrey} Attribution